tanguy8001/continual-learning-via-model-merging/README.md

 Next, we provide detailed instructions on running each experiment.

-In general, each experiment has a bash file in `bin` directory along with the hyperparameters and random seeds used in the experiment.
+In general, each experiment has a bash file in `scripts` directory along with the hyperparameters and random seeds used in the experiment.
 Corresponding command in the relevant bash file needs to be uncommented before running the experiment.
 For most of the code, commands and argument names are self-explanatory.

 ### Training Models

-First all the base models for fusion experiments needs to be trained!
+First, all of the base models for fusion experiments need to be trained.
-Relevant code is in `src/tlp_model_fusion/train_models.py`.
-The model training can be done by uncommenting the specific command.
+Their hyperparameters are all located in the CurveConfig class in `src/curve_merging.py`.
-The code for model classes are in `model.py`, `vgg_models.py` and `resnet_models.py`.
+The code for the model classes is in `src/models/fcmodel.py` and `src/models/mlpnet.py`.

 Running training:
-1. Check `bin/run_train_models.sh`
-2. Identify the model to be trained and uncomment the corresponding command
+1. Check the CurveConfig class in `src/curve_merging.py` to modify the parameters and hyperparameters as you wish: model used, dataset, etc.
+2. Then run `src/train.py`
-3. The results of trained models would be present in `result/<experimenet_name>/<model_name>_<dataset_name>/<run_id>`, where `<run_id>` is a string consisting of relevant parameters used for this training like random seed etc.
+3. The results of the trained models would be present in `result/<experimenet_name>/<model_name>_<dataset_name>/<run_id>`, where `<run_id>` is a string consisting of relevant parameters used for this training like random seed etc.
 4. Run `bash bin/run_train_models.sh`
 5. The statistics for the experiment is dumped in tensorboard.